 There will be a new reception desk close to the automatic front doors enabling the reception team to greet customers and members in a more friendly atmosphere.

 Why are the showers often not working properly and cold?
 Are there plans to improve this problem?

 A new shower system will be installed in the changing rooms including enclosed shower cubicles.

 Will the temperature in the pool be maintained?

-Being a leisure pool, we do keep the pool warmer than most swimming pools at 30/31 degrees, to provide a comfortable experience for swimming lessons and for casual swimming by older members.
+Being a leisure pool, we do keep the pool water slightly warmer at 29/30 degrees, to provide a comfortable experience for swimming lessons and for casual swimming by older members.

 What improvements are being made to the humidity levels in the gents changing rooms?

 There is a new ventilation system throughout the building reducing the humidity and providing air conditioning in the exercise areas.

 I am self-conscious about joining the gym.
 How can the studio help me to get started?